JakesMD/typesafe-postgrest/README.md

   * **`fetchModel()`**: Fetches a single record and maps it to your `PgModel`.
 It will throw an error if no records are found.

     ```dart
-    // Fetch a single Author model (throws if not exactly one)
+    // Fetch a single Author model
     Author author = await authorsTable.fetchModel(modelBuilder: Author.builder);
     ```